swalehmwadime/IOT-Robotics-projects/Projects/Automated Bin/Automated Dustbin.md

 # Arduino Automated Bin

-This is a sample project of an automated bin using an Arduino, ultrasonic sensors, a servo motor, an LED, and a buzzer.
-The bin lid opens when an object is noticed within a certain distance, and the LED and buzzer provide visual and audio alerts based on distance measurements.
+This is a sample project of an automated bin,the bin lid opens when an object is noticed within a certain distance, and the LED and buzzer provide visual and audio alerts based on distance measurements.

 ## Components